Call Today! Free Immediate Response (818) 781-1570

 • felony settlement conferences, or

-• pretrial dates (despite being pre-preliminary hearing).
+• pretrial dates (despite being pre-preliminary hearings).

 Filing Motions